jonlpersson/ed-latimore/site/_posts/2023-11-11-beyond-the-surface-area-of-luck-lady-luck-in-4-d.md

 This passion gets attention.
 That attention brings opportunities.
 When you are good at things that people find valuable, this also bestows on you a sense of competence that bleeds over into other opportunities.

 Some of those opportunities will directly relate to the skills that brought you attention.
-Others will only be tangentially related but still prove to be just as life-changing.
+Others will only be tangentially related but prove to be just as life-changing.
 But the only way to get more opportunities is to become proficient at things people find valuable.

 Another way to interpret this is that you must learn to self-promote.
 Even if you don’t actively market yourself, it’s important that people know that you have talents.